The Basics

 Genetics vs Epigenetics

 Fewer than 10% of human cancers result from known inherited genetic mutations.
-The vast majority of cancers arise from changes in genetic structures that occur during a person's lifetime.
-These changes can occur at the core DNA level (genetic), or they can affect the way the DNA is expressed, resulting in epigenetic changes that can be either protective or harmful, depending on what is driving that change.
+Most cancers arise from changes in genetic structures that occur during a person's lifetime.
+These changes can take place at the core DNA level (genetic), or they can affect the way the DNA is expressed, resulting in epigenetic changes that can be either protective or harmful, depending on what is driving that change.
 There are many environmental exposures, foods, and other lifestyle behaviors that can affect epigenetic changes to DNA, leading to biologic changes in the body.

 Behavior Changes